xtreme-d/relion-tutorial-simplified/4-1 Prepare Input Data.md

 Defect file | *Leave empty*
 Use RELION's own implementation? | `Yes`

 You do not need to install the MotionCorr to complete this tutorial, because RELION has an inner implementation of the same algorithm.
 Set "Use RELION's own implementation?" field to `Yes` to enable it.
-Note that **RELIONS's inner implementation of MotionCorr works on CPU only.**
+Note that **RELION's inner implementation of MotionCorr works on CPU only.**

 Job produces two files: